Signed in as:

 filler@godaddy.com

-Update Feb.
-28: Arthouse Houston has entered into a contract to purchase the historic Garden Oaks Theater.
+On Feb.
+27th, 2026 Arthouse Houston entered into a contract to purchase the historic Garden Oaks Theater.
 Sister theater to the River Oaks Theatre, the Garden Oaks is one of the few remaining art-deco style theaters remaining in Houston.
 Community non-profit Arthouse Houston is announcing a capital campaign to raise funds to fully fund closing within the next 30 days, with two possible options to extend for 30 additional days.
 Failure to reach these goals in time will result in the immediate demolition of the Garden Oaks Theater.
 Time is of the essence, so please act now.

 Opened in 1947, thousands of families and individuals have fond memories of the Garden Oaks Theater as a cultural institution and place of worship—a vibrant third space for the Houston community.
 Upon discovering the theater was scheduled for demolition, Arthouse Houston immediately intervened to help preserve this historic cinema and architectural treasure.